+- At your building's Hall Desk, the following items/services are available:

+- Vacuum cleaners

+- Mail drop off letters

+- Package pick-up

+- Games

+- Cooking utensils

 - Kitchenettes are available in all living environments.
 A limited amount of cooking equipment is available to students to check out with their student ID at the Hall Desk.
-Students using community kitchens must clean the area after their use and not leave food or cooking supplies (including cooking equipment or utensils) in the kitchen.
+Students using community kitchens must clean the area after their use and not leave food or cooking supplies (including cooking equipment or utensils)

+- in the kitchen.
 The Housekeeping staff is not responsible for cleaning up unnecessary messes within the residence halls or kitchens. - Laundry Facilities are available in all residence halls and apartments.
-Laundry is an included service in the room rate. - Front Desk Staff are in all residence halls main lobbies as a resource for residents.
+Laundry is a service included in the room rate. - Front Desk Staff are in all residence halls main lobbies as a resource for residents.